USS Richmond (1798)

-After the end of the Quasi-War with France, Richmond sailed north and in February 1801 she arrived back at New York.
+After the end of the Quasi-War with France, Richmond sailed north and in February 1801, she arrived back at New York.
+In a letter dated 20 February 1801 to Josiah Parker, Chaiman of the Committee on Naval Affairs, Navy Secretary Stoddert recommended selling her.
 In March most of her crew was detached; and on 1 April she was ordered turned over to the Navy agent at New York to be sold at auction.
+She sold for $6,250.